 Keep tech content short, and succinct.
 Get to the point.

 Brevity is the soul of wit and, for marketing and PR, the key to a win.
-If it were easy to be succinct in commercial speech, everybody’d be doing it.
+If it were easy to be succinct in commercial speech, everybody would be doing it.
 Spoiler: they’re not.
 But achieving high-impact brevity isn’t impossible either - it’s likely you’ve already done it.

 When you look at messaging that works, you'll notice: it uses few words.
 Your colleagues may not have hit the Larry and Sergey gold standard of “indexing all the world’s information.”
 But it’s clear thinking (and succinct pitching) like that which leads to success.

 Want to write tech content that gets through to your audience?
 We can help.
-Contact a tech PR agency that knows how to talk tech.
+Contact a Vancouver PR agency that knows how to talk tech.